 Norton Moses Past Grand Master

-Organized in the Williamson County community of Bagdad, Norton Moses Masonic Lodge was chartered formally in 1871.
-A lodge building was constructed in 1870, which also served as a community meeting center and public school.
-It was named for Norton Moses, a teacher, who participated in the group’s formation.
+The Norton Moses Masonic Lodge, which was established in the Williamson County community of Bagdad, was officially chartered in 1871.
+In 1870, a lodge was constructed, which also served as a community meeting center and public school.
+It was named after Norton Moses, a teacher who participated in the groups formation.